hendrysadrak/workflows/README.md

 [create-release.yml](/create-release.yml)

-Creates GitHub release and adds commit history as release details on pushing a tag with commit history in format of:
+On pushing a tag creates GitHub release and adds commit history as the details in format of:

 ```md
 ## Commits